 Holi is one of the famous festivals in India, and it is known to be a festival of colors and happiness.
 Indians celebrate Holi every year during the end of Feb to Mid of March as a symbol of good over evil, inspired by mythological stories.
-In 2022, the Holi celebration will start from 17th March and end on Tuesday 18th March.
+In 2023, the Holi celebration will start from 7th March and end on Wednesday 8th March.
 But there are different styles of Holi celebration in different regions of India where this festival lasts for more than a week.
 Every year a number of foreigners choose Holi Tour Packages from Luxury India tour operator Luxury India tour operator india tour operator LIH and come to celebrate Holi in India.
-In this article, we are mentioning the 12 Most popular types of Holi celebrations in India foreigners should attain in 2022.
+In this article, we are mentioning the 12 Most popular types of Holi celebrations in India foreigners should attain in 2023.

 Stories behind Holi